BlackFire26299/catcrawler2/README.md

 * Ork raiders are burning the forest.
 * Puzzle: Divert water to extinguish fires and activate protective wards.
 * Boss: Blazetooth, an ork beastmaster.
 After kill you get your big attack

+#### Quest Ideas
+📜 Awakening in the Ash
+Objective: You wake in a grove scarred by flame.
+The air is thick with smoke, and the earth is charred.
+* Move through the grove learing basic movement.
+* Explore the enviroment.
+* Meet a dying guardian spirit.

+📜 First Blood on Burning Leaves
+Objective: Ork scouts are patrolling the outer grove.
+A test of steel and courage.
+* Engage in your first combat encounter and learn its mechanics.
+* Survive two short fights: one vs a lone ork, then a group with a ranged attacker.

+📜 Embers in the Roots
+Objective: The grove’s ancient trees are aflame.
+If not stopped, the warding magic here will collapse completely.
+* Redirect the nearby stream to put out the fire.
+* Activate an ancient ward node after extinguishing the fire.

+📜 The Beastmaster’s Trail
+Objective: A hulking ork known as Blazetooth is capturing corrupted beasts and razing key glades.
+* Track Blazetooth by following claw marks and broken trees.
+* Defeat any encountered patrols of orks.

+📜 Trial by Flame – Blazetooth
+Objective: Defeat Blazetooth, the ork beastmaster, and save the forest from complete destruction.
+* Enter the burning grove to face Blazetooth and his warped pets.
+* Use what you learned through the tutorial to defeat him.
+* Unlock the way to Runestone Vale.

 #### Level Map - Ashroot Glade